QGY511/Advanced-Physics-Lab/README.md

 1. Muon Decay: I analyzed the data from the lab experiment on Muon decay.
 This includes data preprocessing, fitting an exponential decay function, and determining the mean lifetime of the Muon.

-2. Cosmic Microwave Background (CMB): I analyzed radiometric data to study the CMB in the second part.
+2. Cosmic Microwave Background (CMB): I analyzed data collected from the radiometer to study the CMB in the second part.
 This includes data cleaning, plotting the power spectrum, and fitting a theoretical model.

 ## Getting Started